Council transition to the new Funding Service – AHRC

 • how their applications will be assessed

-The changes and system transition will be implemented as follows:
+Implementing the changes and system transition

 • research networking